Parent page: Altium Concord Pro

 Connecting to Your Enterprise System

-Connection to your enterprise system is performed from the Admin – Component Sync page of the Workspace's browser interface.
-This involves uploading a suitable XML-based configuration file and setting up the connectivity between the enterprise system and the Altium 365 hosted Workspace.
+Connection to your enterprise system is performed from the Admin – Component Sync page of Concord Pro's browser interface.
+This involves uploading the applicable XML-based configuration file and enabling/configuring synchronization of the components in your enterprise system, with those in the Concord Pro server.

 Add and configure the interface to your company's enterprise system.
-With a valid connection, you can instigate synchronization of components between that system and your Workspace instance as required.
+With a valid connection, you can schedule synchronization of components between that system and your Concord Pro instance.

 Each added enterprise system instance must have an associated configuration file, defined and uploaded for it.
-It is the configuration file that defines the synchronization of components between your Workspace and the enterprise system instance by specifying, for each component type, the direction of synchronization, which components are involved, where components are to be created and the parameter mapping.
+It is the configuration file that provides the cornerstone for the synchronization of components between your Altium Concord Pro server and your enterprise system instance.
+The configuration file allows you to specify, for each component type, the direction of synchronization, which components are involved, where components are to be created, and parameter mapping.

-The sample PLM system configuration files can be obtained when adding a new instance by clicking the Download sample configuration link, below the Configuration file field.
+For the Agile, Arena and Windchill systems, sample configuration files are provided.
+These can be obtained when adding a new instance by clicking the Download sample configuration link, below the Configuration file field.
 A Zip file – ConfigurationSamples.zip – will be downloaded to your browser's default download folder.
-This archive contains the basic
+This archive contains the following basic configuration files:

-Component types that are registered in the Workspace are added as entity types in the configuration with matching
+The generator creates the configuration to match the data model of the current Altium Concord Pro installation, so for example, Component Types that are registered in the server are added as entity types in the configuration file (

-TODO comments that highlight areas to add or change for compatibility with your Workspace and PLM configuration.
-Once created, the configuration file (
+TODO comments that highlight areas to add or change for compatibility with your server/PLM configuration.
+For more information on editing the configuration file to work with your server/PLM setup, see the explanatory comments included in the supplied sample configuration files.

 Uploading a Configuration

-Upload a suitable configuration file for the enterprise system instance currently being defined by clicking the button – a standard Windows Open dialog will appear with which to browse to, and open the required XML-format configuration file.
+Upload a suitable configuration file for the enterprise system instance currently being defined by clicking the button – a standard Windows Open dialog will appear with which to browse to and open the required XML-format configuration file.
 Once uploaded, use the button to check for warnings and errors that relate to the configuration.
-The test process will first request sign in credentials for the enterprise system if these have not been already established via the button.
+The test process will first request sign-in credentials for the enterprise system instance if these have not been already established via the button.

-When the connection validation report is run, the Workspace analyses the current configuration settings for compatibility with both Workspace and the target enterprise system data.
-Configuration issues such as path errors, unmatched component type definitions and parameters, invalid Lifecycle or Revision settings are detected and reported in the Configuration Validation Report window.
+When the connection validation report is run, the server analyses the current configuration settings for compatibility with both Concord Pro data and the target enterprise system data.
+Configuration issues such as path errors, unmatched component type definitions and parameters, invalid Lifecycle or Revision settings are detected and then reported in the Configuration Validation Report window.

 Add and configure the interface to your company's enterprise system then check and correct any errors in the uploaded Configuration file.

-Be sure to click the button once your instance is defined successfully.
+Be sure to click the button once your instance is defined successfully as required.
 That instance will appear in the current listing of connected instances, back on the main Component Sync page of the interface.

-Synchronization of components between the Workspace server and the connected enterprise system instance – or to be more specific, their parametric data – involves the following:
+Synchronization of components between Altium Concord Pro and the connected enterprise system instance – or to be more specific, their parametric data – involves the following:

 - Configuring the synchronization for each component type.
 This involves: